If you are passing objects into or out of a parfor-loop,

 To get the changes back to the client after the loop, explicitly

-assign the modified handle objects to output variables of the parfor
+assign the modified handle objects to output variables of the parfor-loop.

 variable: